RRIL97/Graphics-Scene-Editor/README.md

 - time slider -
 Define how much time after the start button is hit the animation will start running.

-- start animation button - After the "time slider" user defined time has passed each object will perform it's bezier curve that was uniquely choosen by the user.
+- start animation button - switch to animation camera, and after the "time slider" user defined time has passed each object will move according  to it's bezier curve that was previously choosen by the user.
 The generated curve is shown in the 3d world with the help of layout edges.
 (Both for camera & objects)

-- pause animation button - pause the animation , the animation can be later continued from the exact same place that it was paused at.
+- pause animation button - pause the animation , the animation can be later continued from the exact same place that it was paused at.The animation camera is still used to view the scene.

-- stop animation button - stop the animation , when pressing start the objects will start their movement from the beginning of their curve
+- stop animation button - stop the animation switch back to design mode camera, when pressing start the objects will start their movement from the beginning of their curve.

 #### Mesh Options
 - load a new oject from file , the object will appear at (0,0,0)